-- Review of response actions and priorities. - The emergency response program. - Review of the Incident Command System (ICS) structure, roles, and responsibilities. - Hazards and risk identification, including on-scene assessment. - Use of the BC Commission's incident classification matrix. - Public protection measures used during an emergency. - Ignition as mitigation. - Communication methods. - Map reading / use of mapping tools. - When and how to report a security threat or incident. - Use of equipment (both company owned, as well as that provided by third parties such as Western Canada Spill Services (WSCC) or other mutual aid agreements) used to contain and control an incident.
+- Review of response actions and priorities. - The emergency response program. - Review of the Incident Command System (ICS) structure, roles, and responsibilities. - Hazards and risk identification, including on-scene assessment. - Use of the BC Energy Regulators incident classification matrix. - Public protection measures used during an emergency. - Ignition as mitigation. - Communication methods. - Map reading / use of mapping tools. - When and how to report a security threat or incident. - Use of equipment (both owned, as well as that provided by third parties such as Western Canada Spill Services (WSCC) or other agencies) used to contain and control an incident.